SnailUsbs/ACN-Precompiled-Server-Linux/README.md

   - You need to rent a remote server from month
   - Best options would be something like DigitalOcean, which will only run you a few dollars per month.
   - Depending on your player count, you may need to increase the amount of total power you are renting, but its unlikely based on Freesoul's numbers.
   - After your server is rented, you follow the same steps as above to get the server running.

+    - if you want to make a mod that will make All City Network auto connect to your server, you can grab the template for that here: https://github.com/SnailUsbs/ACNServerMod/tree/main
 </details>

 -----